omnp/floating/README.md

 Dependencies are gcc (clang may work as well), libxcb, and libtiff, and of course make.
 For example on a Fedora system, do a "dnf install gcc libxcb-devel libtiff-devel make".

+There are now version targets in the makefile:

+    make draw
+    make draw-wayland

+Which build the regular and the Wayland adjusted version respectively.

 Feel free to fork if you find anything interesting in here.

 # Running the program